embano1/transcribe-meetings/README.md

 - **Result Retrieval:**
   Once the job completes, retrieves the transcript JSON from S3 and extracts the transcript text to a local file.

-- **Graceful Interruption Handling:**
-  Uses a cancellable context that listens for OS interrupts (e.g. Ctrl+C) and respects a configurable timeout.

 ## Prerequisites

-**Go:**
-Version Tested with Go 1.23

 **AWS Credentials:**
-Ensure that your AWS credentials are configured.
+**Ensure** that your AWS credentials are configured.
 You can use environment variables, an AWS credentials file, or another supported authentication method.

 **AWS Resources:**
   - An S3 bucket where the meeting files and transcription results will be stored.